asreview/asreview-multilingual-feature-extractor/README.md

 # ASReview multilingual feature extractor

 This extension to ASReview implements a multilingual feature extractor algorithm.
 This algorithm allows for the usage of records in multiple languages.
+These languages are:

+Arabic, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Portuguese, Russian, Spanish, Turkish.

 The extension implements [`sentence-transformers/distiluse-base-multilingual-cased-v1`](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v1).
 This is a sentence-transformers model and maps sentences to a 512 dimensional dense